anoma/nspec/overrides/templates/engine-template.md

 	If so, here is the place to describe them.
 	In fact, this is actually a list of different mailbox states in that each mailbox may have a mailbox specific state.

+	Form

+	: A list of type definitions and explanatory prose;
+	the explanatory prose is preceding the type definition.

+!!! example

+	- Each mailbox has a ring buffer to estimate the frequency of time stamping requests.

+!!! todo

+	add juvix code for a ring buffer for this example ☝️

 ## [Title of Paradigmatic message sequence diagram] {optional}